View free policies procedures examples from all manuals. No obligation, no credit card!

 Reward those who change and acknowledge their contributions.
-Focus your attention on people who change and ignore those who do not.
+In order to facilitate change, you must focus your attention on people who change and ignore those who do not.
 This will send the message to others that you value the changes made and, in turn, encourage others to participate in the change program.
 To derive the greatest benefit, the reward — material or not — must be immediate and public.

 Make sure you have a regular method to capture where the organization stands with respect to the change program.
 Is the current dissatisfaction, vision, and first steps level greater than the resistance to change?

 People are not mechanical systems: their behaviors are the result of internal beliefs and assumptions.
 We must measure and monitor the progress being made to ensure that the change program is having an effect on those beliefs and assumptions.
 If given the option, most people will opt for the devil they know rather than the one they don’t.